• Skip to primary navigation

 If you still need another option, you might want to see our Greek yogurt chocolate cake too!

 If you are a lover of beets, you know that there always seems to be a surplus of it no matter how much you use.
-You probably love pickled beets, beet hummus or beet sauce.
+You will probably love pickled beets, or beet sauce.

 So why not use it in a cake this time?
 It adds a ton of moisture and gives your cake a velvety texture that many recipes often lack.
 This chocolate beet cake recipe is the perfect example of how veggies can be incorporated into desserts without compromising on flavor or texture.